 Welcome to the University of Texas at in Austin!
 Navigating the housing process can be difficult — especially if you’ve never lived away from your parents or in tiny dorm rooms with lofted beds.
-UTexas.Rent is a great starting point; it will help you narrow your search and contact the housing provider directly.
+UTexas.Rent is a great starting point; it will help you narrow your search and contact housing providers directly.
 We’ve also put together some tips for you to make it easier.
 Read on!

 Trying to live on-campus?
 Get your application in ASAP

 16,660 housing applications were filed by students to live on-campus for the 2016-2017 school year, but, according to The Daily Texan, only 7,323 students lived on campus.
 In order to avoid getting waitlisted — or not getting on-campus housing — don’t procrastinate on your application.

 Wanting to move off-campus?
 Look early and know your options!